robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

                            `got from the source code`__.
   -P, --pythonpath <path>  Additional locations where to search for libraries
                            and resources similarly as when `running tests`__.
-  -E, --escape <what:with>  Escapes characters which are problematic in console.
+  -E, --escape <what:with>  Deprecated.
+Use console escape mechanism instead.
-                           `what` is the name of the character to escape and `with` is the string to escape it with.
-                           Available escapes are listed in the :option:`--help` output.
   -h, --help               Prints this help.

 __ `Specifying library version`_